-Permission to reprint: Articles in The North Texas Skeptic may be reprinted without further permission, provided that The Skeptic is credited as the source, the mailing address above is listed, and a copy of the publication containing the reprint is sent to the Editor.
-Opinions expressed in The Skeptic are those of the individual authors and do not necessarily reflect the views of The North Texas Skeptics.
-Contents and logo © 2009 by North Texas Skeptics.
-Creation Science (ICR) was founded by the late Henry Morris, Ph.D.
-Granted, Morris' degree was in hydraulic engineering, but during all this time the principal speaker for the ICR has been Duane Gish, Ph.D.
+It's not that there were no college ringers playing high school ball.
+The creation science motif was engineered by some real college boys.
+The California-based (now Dallas-based) Institute for Creation Science (ICR) was founded by the late Henry Morris, Ph.D.
+Granted, his doctor's degree was in hydraulic engineering, but during all this time the principal speaker for the ICR has been Duane Gish, Ph.D.
 More pertinently, Gish's Ph.D. is in biochemistry from the University of California at Berkley.

-Notwithstanding, these distinguished scholars, along with their high school tag team, were young-Earth creationists.
+Regardless, these distinguished scholars, along with their high school tag team, are young-Earth creationists.

 Creationists of all kinds began to get the message in 1982 when federal judge William Overton handed down an embarrassing decision against young Earth creationists who had attempted to introduce creation science into the Arkansas public school curriculum.
 The lesson hit home in 1987 when the United States Supreme Court ruled in Edwards v.
-Aguillard that creation science is a religious doctrine and could not receive government backing by being taught in Louisiana public schools.
+Aguillard that creation science is a religious doctrine and can not receive government backing by being taught in Louisiana public schools.

 It was about this time that Michael Denton published Evolution, a Theory in Crisis.
-Denton received a Ph.D. in biochemistry from King's College London, and his book argued for the existence of design in nature, particularly with respect to biological evolution.
+Denton received a Ph.D. in biochemistry from King's College London.
+His book argued for the existence of design in nature, particularly with respect to biological evolution.
 This is considered to be the root of the Intelligent Design movement.

 One person who picked up on Denton's message was law professor Phillip Johnson.
-Johnson purchased and read a copy of evolutionist Richard Dawkins' book The Blind Watchmaker.
-The Blind Watchmaker argued against the 200-year-old concept of intelligent design proposed by William Paley, a noted Christian apologist of his day.
-Johnson happened on Denton's book and apparently decided to take action to correct evolutionists' abuse of science as he saw it.
+Johnson had purchased and read a copy of evolutionist Richard Dawkins' book The Blind

+Watchmaker.
+The Blind Watchmaker argued against the two-centuries-old concept of intelligent design expounded by William Paley, a noted Christian apologist of his day.
+On a visit to London Johnson happened on Denton's book and apparently decided to take action to correct evolutionists' abuse of science as he saw it.